-- With Restore and Shine Hair Masque, I recommend leaving it on bleached hair for as long as possible.
+- Restore and Shine Hair Masque is the best deep conditioner I’ve used and I recommend leaving it on bleached hair for as long as possible.

 You can leave it on for 10 minutes and get good results.
 But, if the hair is crying out for moisture, giving your hair more time to soak up the nourishing ingredients makes a big difference.

 You can leave it on for a couple of hours or even overnight if that works for you.